SenthilNayagan/senthilnayagan.github.io/_posts/data-management/data-engineering/2022-07-24-introduction-to-data-engineering.markdown

 The true challenge of data ingestion emerges when such dynamic data is ingested.
 Data engineers must use effective *change data capture* (CDC) approaches to *incrementally* ingest data.

+#### Ingestion types
+There are two types of ingestion commonly used:
+- Batch ingestion
+- Event streaming (real-time ingestion)

+##### Batch ingestion
+TODO

+##### Event streaming
+The event-streaming type of ingestion is occurring in real time and is gaining popularity and becoming more common.
+Note that there is no true real-time ingestion capability.
+When collecting data from several sources and delivering it to a destination system, there is a certain amount of inherent delay in every data pipeline.
+So a more appropriate term would be *near-real-time*.
+The pipeline processes events sequentially as they come.
+Event streaming ingestion is a *natural fit* for several modern data source types.

 ### Transformation
 Before the ingested data is put to real use, it must undergo many actions, such as *cleansing*, *curation*, *standardization*, and finally *aggregation*.
 This collaborative process is known as *data transformation*.
 In other words, the data transformation process prepares data to the point where it can be readily and easily consumed for analytical processes.